StephanMusgrave/CV/README.md

 - Test driven development:
     - Unit testing with RSpec
     - Feature testing with Cucumber and Capybara
-    - FactoryGirl for setting up test data
+    - FactoryGirl for setting up test objects
     - Capybara to simulate website features
 - Object­ oriented principles and design
 - Agile values, principles and practices